moroshko/bs-blabla/bs.send.md

 */
 ```

-and BS compiles it to:
+and BS compiles this to:

 ```js
 obj.fn(arg1, arg2, arg3, ... , argN);